Equivalence of Sobolev norms in Lebesgue spaces for Hardy operators in a half-space: Introduction

-One standard approach to prove Littlewood--Paley square function estimates relies on a Mikhlin--H\"ormander spectral multiplier theorem, i.e., the $L^p$-boundedness of sufficiently smooth functions of $L_\lambda$.
-This approach was used in the works \cite{Killipetal2018,Merz2021}, which considered $(-\Delta)^{\alpha/2}+\lambda/|x|^\alpha$ with $\alpha=2$ and $\lambda\geq-(d-2)^2/4$ or $\alpha\in(0,2)$ and $\lambda\geq0$, and relies heavily on the $L^p-L^q$ off-diagonal estimates with exponential decay or the Poisson upper bounds for the heat kernels.
-Unfortunately, neither of these two crucial ingredients is available when $\lambda<0$ due to the emergence of singular weights in the sharp heat kernel bound.
-To address this challenge, D'Ancona and the first author \cite{BuiDAncona2023} introduced the ``continuous square functions'' approach, which is based on the boundedness of the square function associated to the main operator $(-\Delta)^{\alpha/2}+\lambda/|x|^\alpha$.
-Since the heat kernel of $(-\Delta)^{\alpha/2}+\lambda/|x|^\alpha$ lacks regularity conditions, the renowned classical Calder\'on-Zygmund theory can not be applied in this context.
-To circumvent this limitation, \cite{BuiDAncona2023} employed the theory of singular integrals beyond the Calder\'on-Zygmund theory as outlined in \cite[Chapter~6]{Auscher2007}, ultimately establishing the boundedness of the square function and thereby demonstrating the equivalence of Sobolev norms for $\lambda\leq0$, and resolving the previously open case in \cite{Merz2021}.
-Encouraged by \cite{BuiDAncona2023}, we construct similar continuous square functions, and prove corresponding square function estimates for $L_\lambda$.
+A common approach to Littlewood--Paley square function estimates relies on a Mikhlin--H\"ormander spectral multiplier theorem, that is, the $L^p$-boundedness of sufficiently smooth functions of $L_\lambda$.
+This method was used in \cite{Killipetal2018,Merz2021} for operators of the form $(-\Delta)^{\alpha/2}+\lambda|x|^{-\alpha}$ when $\alpha=2$ with $\lambda\geq-(d-2)^2/4$ or $\alpha\in(0,2)$ with $\lambda\geq0$, and crucially depends on $L^p$--$L^q$ off-diagonal estimates or Poisson-type heat kernel bounds.
+These tools fail when $\lambda<0$ due to singular weights in the sharp heat kernel estimates.
+To overcome this difficulty, D'Ancona and the first author \cite{BuiDAncona2023} introduced a continuous square function approach based on square function boundedness for the underlying operator, using a theory of singular integrals beyond Calder\'on--Zygmund \cite[Chapter~6]{Auscher2007}.
+This yielded Sobolev norm equivalence for $\lambda\leq0$ and resolved the open case in \cite{Merz2021}.
+Motivated by this work, we construct analogous continuous square functions and establish the corresponding square function estimates for $L_\lambda$.
 More precisely, for $\gamma>0$, we define the continuous square function associated to $L_\lambda$ as

 In Section~\ref{s:squarefunctions}, we prove the following square function estimates.